chrultrabook/docs/docs/altos.md

 * Optimal for Chrultrabooks with low storage / slow CPUs

 Cons:
-* Potentially diffucult for a new user (depending on the distro of choice)
+* Potentially difficult for a new user (depending on the distro of choice)
 * Requires some work on the end user
 * Outdated audio driver packages on certain distros.